s-heppner/python-bibtex-linter/README.md

 The method needs to have a specific interface:
 It needs to take the `BibTeXEntry` to be checked as input argument, and it needs to return a List of strings explaining the rule violations for that `BibTeXEntry`.
 If there are no rule violations, it should return an empty list.

-This rule only gets executed for entries of the `ARTICLE` type, as specified by the decorator argument.
+This rule only gets executed for entries of the `article` type, as specified by the decorator argument.
 If we left the `entry_type` argument empty, this check would be executed on all entries.
+Read section [Entry Type](#entry-type) for some notes on how the `entry_type` is parsed to string.

 For more inspiration on what you could define as your custom rules, have a look into `bibtex_linter/default_rules.py`.
 After defining the rules in `my_own_rules.py`, we can execute them on a BibTeX file like this: